dartmouth-cs52-16x/16X-git-map/README.md

   <br>![](imgs/square.png) 3.0)  In Terminal run:  ```atom .``` For Windows, just open up atom and use 'Add Project Folder' and select the cloned directory from above.

 This will open the current folder into the Atom text editor.
-Note the folder structure.
 What are you reading now (in browser) is actually a [markdown](https://guides.github.com/features/mastering-markdown/) file: **README.md**.

 Play around and make some changes.
 In particular add yourself to the team section!
 Change some images.
 We'll walk through this step but in particular see if you can find *(command+f)* teammates and see how to change the text and image.
 To insert a new image just put a .jpg or .png in the img folder (make sure it is square) and change the ```img src=``` line.

 ##4) Git

 Now that you've made some changes to the site, we'll go over how to use git to commit and push your changes.
 Git is a code version control system and allows you to have a named log of your changes to the code and a way to work on the same files together with other people.
-It is sort of like an offline google docs where you *commit* every set of changes.
+It is sort of like an offline google docs where you *commit* (explicitely name) every set of changes.
 [Here's a good resource](http://rogerdudler.github.io/git-guide/) but we'll do the basics here.

 <img src="imgs/git_workflow.png" style="width:600px;">